 - Split rail fence which helps to visually create a family zone surrounding the playground.

 - Opportunity for community art initiatives (entry posts at the family zone and mural on the park building).

 - Enlarged playground with equipment for a broader age range (2 to 5 and 5 to 12 year age groups) and for those with mobility challenges.

-- Improvements to the parking lot, which includes some widening and the addition of wheel stops and limiting hours to a maximum of 3 hours 9with Council approval as requires an amendment to our Parks Management Bylaw).
+- Improvements to the existing gravel parking lot, which includes some widening and the addition of wheel stops and limiting hours to a maximum of 3 hours.

-- Installing new Park identification signs out closer to the road edge.
+- Installing new park identification signs closer to the road edge.

 Thank you if you were one of the 134 people who attended the Open House held on December 2, 2019 or were one of the 204 people who completed our survey.
 We based the Proposed Concept plan of these two initiatives as well as conversations with various individuals from the community.
-You can review the summary [PDF - 442 KB] of the most repeatedly noted items from that survey (second survey associated with this project).
+You can review the summary [PDF - 442 KB] of the most repeatedly noted items from that survey (this was second survey associated with this project).

 Horner Park is a 2.08 hectare (5.14 acres) neighbourhood park zoned P-4 (Recreation and Open Space).
 The park is in close proximity to UVIC, Mt Tolmie and Onyx Parks as well as the Shelbourne/Cedar Hill neighbourhood centre.
 It is located in the Shelbourne Local Area and is within the boundary of the Mount Tolmie Community Association.